ibexa/documentation-developer/docs/infrastructure_and_maintenance/performance.md

     All the following recommendations are valid for both development and production setups, unless otherwise noted.

-If you are in a hurry, the most important recommendations on this page are:
+If you're in a hurry, the most important recommendations on this page are:

 - Dump optimized Composer autoload classmap
 - Use a full web (Nginx/Apache) server with vhost